 Other tracking technologies, web beacons

-Cookies are not the only way to recognize or track website visitors.
-Sometimes we can use other similar technologies, for example, web beacons (sometimes called “tracking pixels” or “transparent gifs”).
-These are tiny image files containing a unique identifier that lets us know when someone visits our websites or opens an email containing such files.
-This allows us, for example, to track the movement of users from one page of a website to another, to determine whether a user has come to our website through online advertising displayed on a third-party website, as well as to improve website performance and measure the effectiveness of newsletters by email.
-In many cases, the operation of these technologies depends on the normal functioning of cookies, and therefore the rejection of these cookies will interfere with the operation of the above technologies.
+Cookies are not the only way to recognize or track site visitors.
+We may sometimes use other similar technologies, such as web beacons (sometimes referred to as "tracking pixels" or "transparent gifs").
+These are tiny graphic files that contain a unique identifier that lets us know when someone visits our websites or opens an email containing such files.
+This allows us, for example, to track the movement of users from one page of the website to another, to determine if a user came to our website through online advertisements displayed on a third-party website, and to improve site performance and measure the effectiveness of mailings. by email.
+In many cases, these technologies depend on cookies to function properly, and therefore rejecting these cookies will disrupt the above technologies.